The small black hole illusion

-From these observations we doubt there exists a \emph{true} resolution of the heterotic small black hole singularity, as it does not seem that we can modify the structure of the fields, and a finite sized horizon built with only two functions $\mathcal{Z_\pm}$ is headed toward a singularity in curvature.

-The resolution of this system reported in \cite{Dabholkar:2004yr, Dabholkar:2004dq, Sen:2004dp, Hubeny:2004ji} considered regular near-horizon solutions in the dual frame of Type IIA on $\mathbb{K}_3 \times \mathbb{T}^2$, using a $\mathcal{N}=2$ four-dimensional effective description.
+\textbf{Discussion:} The resolution of this system reported in \cite{Dabholkar:2004yr, Dabholkar:2004dq, Sen:2004dp, Hubeny:2004ji} considered regular near-horizon solutions in the dual frame of Type IIA on $\mathbb{K}_3 \times \mathbb{T}^2$, using a four-dimensional effective description.
 This phenomenon was also observed directly in the heterotic string on $\mathbb{T}^4\times\mathbb{S}^1\times \hat{\mathbb{S}}^1$ in \cite{Prester:2008iu}.
 In all the cases, the S5 asymptotic charge $N^{\rm eff}$ is set to zero under the assumption that this implies the absence of S5 branes.
 As we just saw, that premise is not true.
-This is a crucial fact that, if dismissed, can produce the illusion of a stretched small horizon.
 On the other hand, in those works it is also stated that $W=0$ but, as we just argued, we found this fact to be incompatible with the assumption of a regular horizon.
-Then, from all angles, it seems the solution described there corresponds to the \emph{fake} small black hole described above.
+This incompatibility remains hidden in effective descriptions that only access partial information of the solution.
+This is a crucial point that, if dismissed, can produce the illusion of a stretched small horizon.
+Then, from all angles, it seems the solution described in these studies corresponds to the \emph{fake} small black hole we presented above.

 Our conclusions can be straightforwardly extended to five-dimensional small black holes by using ${\rm I\!R}^4$ for the Gibbons-Hawking space $d\sigma^2$.
 This case is simpler because there is no KK monopole and we get $N^{\rm eff}=N-1$ for the screening effect.
 A fake resolution of the five-dimensional small black hole is then straightforward.
 In this case there is just one solitonic 5-brane, whose asymptotic charge and mass vanish.
 The entropy is then given by $S=2\pi \sqrt{nw\left(N+2 \right)}$, which no longer happens to coincide with \eqref{eq:microentropy} for $N=1$.
 Notice that the resolution of five-dimensional small black holes had so far remained uncertain --- see the discussion in \cite{Sen:2009bm, Prester:2008iu}.